Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: System Model

-Compared to Eq.~\eqref{eq3}, the addition of the term $\text{E}[{|N_r|^2}]$ in the denominator decreases the SNR in Eq.~\eqref{eq4} as well as the channel capacity.
+Compared to Eq.~\eqref{eq3}, the additional term $\mathbb{E}[\|N_r\|^2_2]$ decreases the SNR in Eq.~\eqref{eq4} as well as the channel capacity $C$.
+As discussed in~\cite{eloi2019best,Cherisey2019information}, given a fixed $P_s$ which is the probability of success of an attack:~$\mathbb{P}(K^*=K)$, the required minimum number of quires (number of traces) $I_q$ is inversely related to the SNR:~$I^{\text{min}}_q \propto \frac{1}{\log(1+\text{SNR})}$.
+This means in order to achieve the same $P_s$, now attacker needs to record much more leakage traces, compared to the original SCAs.

-While the random noise generation method clearly works and is easily to implement, previous work also shows that this method leads to significant energy consumption:~In~\cite{das2017attenuated}, the authors measured that in order to get a high enough resistance to side-channel attacks on AES, the current consumption is increased by a factor of four.
-This motivates the need to design an energy efficient and also powerful noise generation scheme to counter side-channel attacks.
+Although the random noise generation method clearly works and is easily to be implemented, previous work also shows that this method leads to significant energy consumption:~In~\cite{das2017attenuated}, the authors measured that in order to get a high enough resistance to side-channel attacks on AES, the current consumption is increased by a factor of four.
+This motivates us to design an energy efficient and also powerful noise generation scheme to counter SCAs.